 2. Start Your Day With Lemon Water

 This healthy habit will help rehydrate your body, flush your digestive system, and stimulate your liver to increase bile production—an acid that aids digestion.
 Lemons are packed with vitamin C and can also help clear up your skin and boost your immune system to fend off any nasty colds.

 3. Get Your Body Moving

-Whether you do yoga like Classy customer support agent Britney Haas, or another type of workout, exercise is a fantastic stress-reliever that pumps up endorphins, enhances your mood, and gets you a better night’s sleep.
+Whether you do yoga like Classy care agent Britney Haas, or another type of workout, exercise is a fantastic stress-reliever that pumps up endorphins, enhances your mood, and gets you a better night’s sleep.

 Fit a short workout—even if just a 10-minute walk before work—into your last days of the year.
 Head outdoors for best results, since natural sunlight can release serotonin in your brain, lifting your mood and helping you feel calm.

 4. Indulge in Delightful Smells

-Make like customer support agent Brad Harris and spark a scent and flare those nostrils.
+Make like former care agent Brad Harris and spark a scent and flare those nostrils.
 Research shows that aromatherapy can relieve stress and the smell of lavender, in particular, creates a calming effect that reduces anxiety levels.
 Use a lavender-scented candle or air freshener in your office, lather up with scented body wash, or massage a bit of essential oil into your wrists and temples.

 5. Snack on Dark Chocolate

 Good news for all of you chocoholics out there: A 2009 study confirms that eating 40 grams of dark chocolate every day for two weeks reduces levels of the stress hormone cortisol and catecholamines, “flight-or-fight” hormones produced in response to stress.
 Other studies also show that dark chocolate can lower blood pressure and risk of heart attacks or strokes.
 The flavonol antioxidants in cocoa help reduce blood pressure and improve blood flow.

 You may not need the ultra-king-size chocolate bar that customer support agent Phil Sansone has above, but keep a stash of dark chocolate to munch on during your work day.
-Since processed foods contain fewer flavonols, opt for dark chocolate with 70 percent cocoa content or more.
+Since processed foods contain fewer flavonols, opt for dark chocolate with 70% cocoa content or more.